 Q. Why is my pool pump gurgling?

 If your pool pump is gurgling, it’s likely that air is getting into the pump, probably from the suction side.
 First, check the pool level.
 If the water level is low, the pump may be pulling in air instead of water.
 Also, check the flap on the pool skimmer to ensure it isn’t stuck, preventing the water from entering the pump intake.
 If both of these areas check out, the pump lid likely has a crack or a dried-out O-ring seal that you will need to replace.

 Q. What happens if air gets into a pool pump?

 If air gets into a pool pump, it will lose suction, preventing it from being able to suck water into the pump.
 It will also eject air into the pool, causing bubbles and a gurgling sound.

 Q. How long should you run a pool pump?

 This depends on the type of pump you have.
-A single-speed pump should run no more than eight hours a day to avoid high energy costs.
-With this in mind, it’s crucial to purchase a pump that can cycle all of the water in your pool twice in that amount of time.
+A single-speed pump should run no more than 8 hours a day to avoid high energy costs.
+With this in mind, it’s crucial to purchase a pump that can cycle all the water in your pool twice in that amount of time.
 A dual- or variable-speed pump can run for more extended periods at lower speeds.

 Q. Can I replace my pool pump myself?